dawidw/move-it/README.md

 ## Usage
 1. Select layer(s) you want to move.
 2. `Plugins ▸ Move It ▸ MoveIt` or <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>m</kbd>
-3. Enter how many px you want to move layer(s) horizontaly and verticaly.
+3. Enter how many px you want to move layer(s) horizontally and vertically.
 4. Click OK.

 ##Contact